Mohamed-Ali-Bourchada/auth-ui/README.md

-# Auth Dashboard - Modern Authentication Template
+# Auth UI - Modern Authentication Template

 A beautiful, responsive authentication UI template built with Angular, Tailwind CSS, and Angular Material.
 This template provides a modern and sleek authentication experience with animated UI elements, form validation, and a clean design.